Strengthening health workforce to strengthen health systems

 - working with professional organizations and key par tners within the Global Health Workforce Alliance to promote stronger leadership at all levels.

-- helping improve social accountability frameworks, for example by encouraging medical schools to focus both on medical quality and social accountability.
+- helping to improve social accountability frameworks, for example by encouraging health professional education and training institutions to focus on quality and relevance.

 - supporting countries in implementing the WHO guidelines on task-shifting so that they can increase the contributions made by community and mid-level health workers.